-The 4 STOOGES are a small sized ROBOCUP team, which grew out of the ALL BOTZ who competed at ROBOCUP-99.
+The 4 STOOGES are a small sized ROBOCUP team, which grew out of the ALL BOTZ, a team which competed previously at ROBOCUP-99 and ROBOCUP-00.

 One of the main differences is that the 4 STOOGES are a team of fully autonomous robots.
-All sensors, actuators, and power supply (CMOS camera, and battery) as well as all processing is housed on the robot.
+All sensors, actuators, and power supply (CMOS camera, and battery) as well as all processing is housed on the robot itself.